 The above Android notification may occur multiple times, while connecting and/or running the commands below.

-Option 1: Control Android in Linux via USB:
+Option 1: To Control Android in Linux via USB:

 If you would like to mirror the Android screen in your Linux desktop via USB cable, open terminal and run commands below one by one (tested only in Fedora 36):

-- Restart the service and listen on USB:
+- Run command to start the daemon to listen on USB:

 Or, you may connect wirelessly via TCPIP protocol, though MUST in same local network.
 Also, open terminal either from start menu or by searching from ‘Activities’ overview.

-- Restart the service and listen on TCP port:
+- Start/Restart the adb daemon and listen on TCP port:

 adb tcpip 5555